-The Four Day Work Week - Final comments from the Directors
+The Four Day Work Week and how to implement.

 February 2020 and, after close to 12 months, we think it now works sufficiently well to implement permanently.
 We’ve had a lot of interest from others about our experiment, so we thought we’d pass on some of our learnings.